Greek Sheet Pan Chicken

 Jump to RecipeJump to Video

-What really makes this recipe is the bright and bold Greek chicken marinade.
-It adds a ton of flavor to an otherwise simple chicken dinner.
-Here’s what you’ll need to fill up the sheet pan.
+What really makes this dish is the bright and bold Greek chicken marinade.
+It adds a ton of flavor to an otherwise simple sheet pan chicken dinner.

 • Chicken Thighs: Bone-in, skin-on chicken thighs are the best for super juicy and tender meat.

 • Vegetables: I’m using a combination of zucchini, bell pepper, red onion, and tomatoes.
-But keep reading for a few more veggie substitutions!
+But I’ll provide more options below!

-• Olives & Feta Cheese: It’s not a Greek recipe without olives and creamy feta!
+• Olives, Feta Cheese, and Parsley: It’s not a Greek recipe without olives and creamy feta!
+And the fresh parsley is always a nice fresh herbal pop.

 Find the printable recipe with measurements below.

-How To Make This Greek Sheet Pan Chicken
+How To Make This Sheet Pan Chicken Dinner

 Once you’ve got all your veggies chopped up, the rest comes easy!
 First, preheat the oven to 425°F (220°C), then get your thighs prepped for marinating.